platomo/test-python-app-action/README.md

 ## 📄 Description

-The `Test Python` GitHub Action automates testing workflows for Python applications.
+The `Test Python Package` GitHub Action automates testing workflows for Python applications.
 It specifies the inputs, key steps, and configurations needed to execute tests, perform linting, check static types, and create coverage reports.
 This action streamlines development by ensuring code quality and robustness in Python projects.